Cathy Gomes and Divya Ramaswamy

 Bringing humor and new meaning to existing fashion, Rock Kershaw decorates and upcycles denim jackets with sass and love.
 In this collaboration, Kershaw’s eclectic pieces will be paired with creatively upcycled feminine apparel by Debbie Davis of Snazzies by Artwear.

 Creative director and designer of CALZICO, Shannon Tennyson knew there was a gap in the market for tween apparel that provided confidence, quality, and convertibility.
-Tennyson’s desire for her own daughter to understand the value of choosing well and cultivating a personal identity fueled her desire to launch CALZICO, which also fosters partnerships with artists to create globally inspired prints.
+Tennyson’s desire for her own daughter to understand the value of choosing well and cultivating a personal identity fueled her desire to launch CALZICO, which also fosters global partnerships with artists to create unique illustrations.

 A ‘Cinderella’ story of eight sisters with nothing to wear, Susan Sharpe’s collection invokes the magic of fairy tales and the love of vintage in a line of glamourous, luxurious wearable art pieces.
 The colors used throughout the collection represent differences in individual personalities and emphasize the way ‘fast fashion’ inhibits this strong expression of individuality and style.